 Drug information provided by: Micromedex

-It is very important that your doctor should check the progress of you or your child at regular visits to make sure this medicine is working properly.
+It is very important that your doctor should check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.
-You may also need to have your or your child's eyes tested on a regular basis.
+You may also need to have your eyes tested on a regular basis.

 Quetiapine may cause drowsiness, trouble with thinking, or trouble with your vision (especially during the first week of use).
 Make sure you know how you react to this medicine before you drive, use machines, or do other jobs that require you to be alert, well-coordinated, or able to think or see well.

 This medicine may increase the amount of sugar in your blood.
 Check with your doctor right away if you have increased thirst or urination.
-If you or your child have diabetes, you may notice a change in the results of your urine or blood sugar tests.
+If you have diabetes, the results of your urine or blood sugar tests may change.
 Check your blood sugar closely and talk with your doctor if you have any questions.

-Check with your doctor right away if you or your child are having convulsions (seizures), difficulty with breathing, a fast heartbeat, high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
+Check with your doctor right away if you have convulsions (seizures), difficulty breathing, a fast heartbeat, high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).